alfahami/it-support-ticket-system/README.md

 ## Overview
 The **IT Support Ticket System API** provides a platform for employees to create and track IT support tickets while allowing IT support staff to manage and resolve them.
 It includes endpoints for **user authentication, ticket management, comments, and audit logs**.

-Sure!
-Here's a clearer and more structured version of your text:

 ---

 ## **Development Challenges**